 Peppermint tea bags contain mild numbing properties that can decrease oral pain for some time.
 It is considered safe and creates a soothing sensation that can distract you from the pain.

 People are using clove oil to reduce dental pain for a long time.
 Clove oil tends to minimize inflammation and numb out the pain.
 It contains eugenol, a natural antiseptic that sanitizes oral wounds.
 Soak a cotton ball in the clove oil and gently dab it into the infected area.
 You will feel relief from the pain after a few hours.

 Good oral hygiene will always keep you away from experiencing a toothache.
 Thoroughly brushing twice a day and flossing at least once makes the teeth less prone to any oral issues.
 Moreover, sticking to a healthy diet and avoiding hard or sugary food is one of the preventive measures against tooth pain.
 Lastly, regularly visit your dentist for checkups.
 These small changes in your lifestyle make a big difference to your oral health!

 Get comprehensive dental services from Rosemont Dental Center, the best dentistry in Frederick, MD.
-Call us at (301) 663-1144, book online, or visit us at 2090 Old Farm Dr #C for more details and consultations.
+Call us at (301) 663-1144, book online, or visit Dentist in Frederick MD at 2090 Old Farm Dr #C for more details and consultations.